yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/CORE.md

 Diagnostic application may begin with SIM and expand as needed.
 Full operational architecture requires all four.

+12. OPERATIONAL LAW
+No action is allowed if the system cannot be safely stopped.

+13. HUMAN ROLE
+Humans are the last authority to interrupt — only if interruption remains structurally possible.

+If interruption is not structurally possible, the human is not the last authority.
+The system is.

+18. POSITION
+AVCS determines whether systems are controllable.

+It does not determine whether a specific operation is safe.

+It does not replace engineering judgment, regulatory oversight, or operational authority.

+19. FINAL DOCTRINE
+If you cannot stop — you do not control.

+20. AUTHORITY
+AVCS does not recommend.
+AVCS determines.

+But the determination is structural, not operational.

+AVCS determines structural admissibility — not operational choice.

+AVCS may determine that a continuation path is structurally inadmissible.
+It does not determine which alternative operational action must be selected.

+Authorization remains human.
+Recommendation is not authority.
+Analysis is not authorization.
+Capability is not permission.

+LEVEL III — STRUCTURAL CONDITIONS
 9. CONTROL IS NOT PERFORMANCE
 Performance ≠ Control.